PostHog/posthog.com/contents/blog/what-motivates-me.md

 featuredImageType: full
 ---

-PostHog got pretty far (17k customers across all our products, went through YCombinator, seed, series A and B raised, $MM revenue) before I really figured out what motivates me.
+PostHog got pretty far (17k customers across all our products, went through Y Combinator, seed, series A and B raised, $MM revenue) before I really figured out what motivates me.

 ## Before we started - building the _exact_ place I'd want to work

 I've worked at a bunch of startups before.
 They all had _many_ flaws.

-It is a _lot_ of fun getting things right.
-These sorts of things specifically stand out:
+It is _a lot_ of fun getting things right, and this motivated me early in the company.
+These specifically stand out:

 * Writing stuff down in a [handbook](../handbook) rather than handling everything 1:1 in meetings.
 So much win.
 * [Sharing everything](how-to-run-a-transparent-company) internally and most of it externally too.
 And seeing how this helps people work autonomously.